kunwardev0210/webdev_portfolio.github.io/README.md

 # 🌐 Personal Portfolio Website

 Welcome to my personal portfolio website!
-This project showcases my skills, projects, achievements, education, and contact information in a clean and responsive design.
+This project showcases my skills, projects, achievements, education, and interest in a clean and responsive design.

 ## 🚀 Live Demo